Ukraine DAO Founder Spills the Truth on DAOs

 Plus Ukraine DAO origin story, organization health, why no tokens, purpose in DAO work and much more.

-This is a very special interview for me with Alona, the co-founder of Ukraine DAO for the first time.
+This is a very special interview for me with Alona, the co-founder of Ukraine DAO.
 I saw the making of Ukraine DAO from the very beginning on Twitter when they first popped up on Feb 24th, the day Russia invaded Ukraine.
 Seeing how quickly they organized and fundraised got me thinking on how DAOs are an excellent model for organizing around causes.

 I was impressed to see how quickly Ukraine DAO came together.
 They set-up all the essentials for fundraising online using the power of web3 tools and community.
 The fundraising was entirely in crypto and they raised $7 million in five days from over 3000 people on the internet.
 That was just WOW for me.
 I’ve been in the social good space for over a decade and have never come across this kind of speed and scale.